Connect with others who understand.

 Powered By

 Can Seizures Cause Brain Damage?
+4 Types That Pose a Risk

-Medically reviewed by Remi A. Kessler, M.D.
+Medically reviewed by Chiara Rocchi, M.D.

 Written by Imee Williams

 Brain damage is an injury to brain tissue that affects a person’s physical, emotional, or behavioral health and is caused by a head injury, an illness, or a condition.
 Typically, an isolated seizure does not lead to lasting brain damage but sometimes has a negative effect on brain function.
-However, a person with uncontrolled epilepsy or rare types of seizures may be at greater risk of brain damage.
+However, a person with uncontrolled epilepsy or rare types of epilepsy may be at greater risk of brain damage.

 Isolated vs. Repeated Seizures